TheKiritoPlayer20/MoreOresInONE/README.md

-# Forge-Mods
+The MoreOresInONE mod.

-Mods will be devided by branches
+Minecraft version will be devided by branches.